truenas/middleware/docs/userguide/freenas_intro.rst

 * The ZFS pool version can now be upgraded by clicking the "Upgrade" button in the :menuselection:`Storage --> Volumes --> View Volumes` screen.

-* The ability to manage VMware snapshots has been added to :menuselection:`Storage --> VMWare Snapshots`.
+* The ability to manage VMware snapshots has been added to :menuselection:`Storage --> VMware-Snapshot`.

 * The :command:`afpusers` command has been added.
 Similar to `macusers <http://netatalk.sourceforge.net/3.0/htmldocs/macusers.1.html>`_, it can be used to list the users connected to AFP shares.

 * Kernel iSCSI has replaced :command:`istgt`.
-This improves support for VMWare VAAI acceleration and adds support for Microsoft ODX acceleration and Windows
+This improves support for VMware VAAI acceleration and adds support for Microsoft ODX acceleration and Windows
   2012 clustering.
 Zvol based LUNs can now be grown from the GUI.
 LUNs can now be grown on-the-fly, without having to first disconnect initiators or stop the iSCSI service.